sharp4real/extensioninstaller/README.md

 ## ⚠️ Important Notes

 - This tool **only works on Windows**
-- Chrome must already be installed
+- Chr0me must already be installed
 - Some extensions may still require manual approval in Chrome

 ---